KodeIt/frontend/docs/CONTRIBUTION.md

 ### Step 2

 -   Install `nodejs` and `npm` on your local machine.
 For [windows](https://www.geeksforgeeks.org/installation-of-node-js-on-windows/), [linux](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04) and [mac](https://nodesource.com/blog/installing-nodejs-tutorial-mac-os-x/)
--   Navigate to the `frontend` directory and run the following command in your terminal(for mac/linux) or Git Bash (for windows):
+-   Navigate to the `kodeit-frontend` directory and run the following command in your terminal(for mac/linux) or Git Bash (for windows):
     ```bash
     npm install
     ```